DeNetPRO/Node/readme.md

 > 💡 **Tip**: If you're unsure what Linux distribution you're using, run `cat /etc/os-release` in your terminal to find out.

-> 💡 **Tip**: Use the Desktop Node Manager download page at https://node.denet.app/ to conveniently download the graphical interface for managing your DeNet Datakeeper Node.